What to expect from an MSC Cruise on the Meraviglia.

-- The Ocean reserve / private island is one of a kind.
-While each major cruise company has a version of a private island, passengers universally like Ocean Cay marine reserve.
+- The Ocean Cay Reserve / private island is one of a kind.
+While each major cruise company has a version of a private island, passengers universally like Ocean Cay Marine Reserve.

 - The theater shows are actually enjoyable, even though the bigger productions cost extra.
 A lot of effort has gone into making the performances professional and worth paying for.
 Even the free entertainment is better than most free shows on other cruise lines.